 HRSG has charitable objects of welcoming and providing care and practical support to young unaccompanied asylum seekers and refugees aged 16-21 years who reside in the London Borough of Hillingdon.
 The beneficiaries are all looked after unaccompanied refugees and asylum seekers aged 16-21 who have come to Britain alone seeking refuge/asylum.
 All will be separated from their families and a significant number will have experienced childhood trauma and have lived in areas of conflict.

-HRSG works with young people up to the age of 25 if they continue to be supported by social services as care leavers.
-HRSG offers support to asylum seekers and refugees from all backgrounds and religions.
+HRSG works with unaccompanied young people up to the age of 25 if they continue to be supported by social services as care leavers.
+HRSG offers support to unaccompanied asylum seekers and refugees from all backgrounds and religions.
 It works in close association with other community groups and other voluntary and statutory organisations in order to protect and promote the rights of all asylum seekers and refugees.

 The Company is registered as Hillingdon Refugee Support Organisation (HRSO), however continues to trade as Hillingdon Refugee Support Group.